 Analysis of MAIB incidents between 1997 and 2015 was conducted.
-One incident was recorded within the Shapinsay Sound test site; a mechanical failure of an unknown vessel in June 2013.
+No incidents were recorded near to the Scapa Flow test site.

 Stakeholder consultation, including with the Statutory Harbour Authority, confirmed that commercial vessel incident rates are low.
-Leisure diving incidents are a concern in the wider region, but these are mainly related to the well-known Scapa Flow historic wreck site and not in the vicinity of Shapinsay Sound.
+Leisure diving incidents are a concern in the wider region, but these are related to the well-known Scapa Flow historic wreck site6 and not in the vicinity of the test site.

-Figure 13: MAIB Incidents between 1997-2015 near Shapinsay Sound
+Figure 12: MAIB Incidents between 1997-2015 near Scapa Flow